Ren Zhengfei: Leadership and ownership

-Criticism

-Suspected ties with the Chinese military and intelligence
+Ties with the People's Liberation Army

 Ren's possible ties with the PLA have been cited by the Indian government as a security concern in not allowing Huawei to win certain contracts in India.
 Similar fears are shared by other countries.

 In the United States such fears led to the collapse of Huawei's efforts to buy 3Com and forced SoftBank to greatly sever ties with Huawei in order to have its takeover of Sprint Nextel acquire U.S. national-security clearance.
 In the United Kingdom the Intelligence and Security Committee has recommended the removal of Huawei's equipment due to fears of its being used to facilitate spying by the Chinese.

 Family and interests

 Ren's younger brother, Ren Shulu (任樹錄 in Chinese and Steven Ren in English, born in 1956), is a graduate of Yunnan University and has been an employee of Huawei since 1992.
 He currently serves as a member of the Supervisory Board and head of the company's logistics support division.

 Ren's first wife was Meng Jun (孟军), the daughter of Meng Dongbo (孟东波), a former deputy governor of Sichuan Province.
-They had two children: daughter Meng Wanzhou (孟晚舟) and son Ren Ping (任平), both of whom initially took up their mother's surname Meng Ping (孟平).
+They had two children: daughter Meng Wanzhou (孟晚舟) and son Ren Ping (任平), both of whom initially took up their mother's surname Meng (孟).
 Meng Wanzhou (Sabrina Meng in English, born in 1972), earned a master's degree from Huazhong University of Science and Technology in 1998.
 She has worked at Huawei since 1993 and is currently the company's chief financial officer (CFO).

 After their divorce, Ren married Yao Ling (姚凌), with whom he had another daughter, Annabel Yao, who is 25 years younger than Meng Wanzhou.
 As of December 2018, Annabel is a ballet dancer and a computer science student at Harvard University and made a high-profile debut at Le Bal des Débutantes in Paris in 2018.

 Despite being Huawei's CEO, Ren is a user of Apple products and has stated that the "iPhone has a good ecosystem and when my family are abroad, I still buy them iPhones, so one can't narrowly think love for Huawei should mean loving Huawei phones."